Waimiri-Atroarí language: Vowels

-(Bruno 2003, 32)

 Morphology

 Bruno (2003) creates a thorough documentation of the morphology of Waimiri Atroari which includes nouns of possession, relational morphemes, derivational morphemes, pronouns, non-third person pronouns and third-person pronouns.
 Verbs have also been documented, covering tense/aspect suffixes, mood (imperatives and negation suffix), interrogative clitic, interrogative forms, causative forms and desiderative suffix.
-Waimiri Atroari also has documentation of adverbs, postpositions, particles and case markings (Bruno 2003).
+Waimiri Atroari also has documentation of adverbs, postpositions, particles and case markings.

 Pronouns

-Bruno states that pronouns can take both subject and object positions in Waimiri Atroari (76).
+Bruno states that pronouns can take both subject and object positions in Waimiri Atroari.

-1st Person: awy, aa, kara~kra
+1st person

 Subject position

 Bruno states that kara~kra is used when responding to a question or to emphasize that the person did an action or wants something.
-It is also the only pronoun that can be used in the OSV order (77).
+It is also the only pronoun that can be used in the OSV order.

 Object position

 It seems that for a 1st person singular object, aa can be used (Bruno 81).